-As I watched the end of the Philadelphia Eagles vs. Chicago Bears game on Sunday night I was texting my father.
+As I watched the end of the Philadelphia Eagles vs. Chicago Bears game, I was texting my father.
 When Cody Parkey walked onto the field I sent him a message:

 “He gonna make it?”